For more information on instrument care, visit our YouTube channel.

-The instruction below can help you to take proper care of your instrument.
+The instructions below can help you to take proper care of your instrument.
 Proper care is important and easy.

 - Keep the instruments at a comfortable temperature – not too hot, not too cold.
 Please don’t leave them in the car where the sun can raise the temperature quickly!

 - Humidity IS IMPORTANT.
-String instruments should be kept at a humidity of 40% minimum,which is hard to do in the dead of winter!
+Stringed instruments should be kept at a minimum of 40% humidity, which is hard to do in the dead of winter!
 We suggest storing the instrument in a room with a humidifier over the winter, or purchasing a case humidifier.

 - Finger tapes: We recommend using 1/8” car detail tape, available at any auto store.
 It stays put, is easy to remove, and is thin.
 Thin is important!
 Your strings will buzz if your tapes are thick and get in the way.
 Please, NO SCOTCH TAPE (it can pull off the varnish) or any tape that leaves a sticky residue.